RonPhan22/just-the-doc-jekyll-document/index.md

 ---
-title: minimal
-layout: Minimal layout test
+title: Minimal layout test
+layout: minimal
+nav_exclude: true
 ---

 This is a test website to yes